College of Liberal Arts & Sciences

 College Level Examination Program (CLEP)

 The use of CLEP subject examinations toward major, minor or certificate requirements is subject to evaluation by the undergraduate major, minor or certificate advisor in the department or program, when an exact equivalency has not been determined, and is treated in a similar way as Advanced Placement (AP), International Baccalaureate (IB) or transfer credit.
 To receive academic credit from CLEP, students must present official test results to the Denver Campus Office of Admissions.
-A maximum of 30 hours of CLEP credit can apply toward the 120 semester hour graduation requirement.
+A maximum of 30 credits of CLEP credit can apply toward the 120 semester hour graduation requirement.

 Additional information about AP, IB and CLEP exams can be found on the Records and Registration Transfer Credit page of this catalog.